For daily wit & wisdom, sign up for the Almanac newsletter.

 No content available.

 No “cluck” needed!
 With our guide, it’s easy to build a chicken coop!
-The chicken coop is a simple structure, but it’s also one of the most important elements of keeping a happy, healthy flock of chickens.
+The chicken coop is a simple structure, but it’s also one of the most important elements for keeping a happy, healthy flock of chickens.
 While the exact specifications of your coop will vary depending on the breed of your birds and where you live, the general steps and key points laid out here will help anyone build a safe and sturdy coop!

 When building a chicken coop, the goal is to build a structure that keeps your hens safe from predators, moisture, drafts, disease, overheating, chills, and escape.
 Doing it right is crucial for the well-being of your flock.